Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 {...}
 [MUST] Execution finished, inspect "/home/marie/MUST_Output.html"!
 ```

+??? hint "Twice `--ntasks`"

+    You might wonder about the two `--ntasks` arguments in the above outlined `mustrun` comannd.
+    Mustrun is able to use invoke another command instead of mpiexec.
+For ZIH systems, this will be
+    `srun` (`--must-mpiexec: srun`).
+Now, you need to specify what argument of the MPI run arguments
+    holds the number of application processes.
+For Slurm, it is `--ntasks <N>`.
+Thus, you need to
+    specify `--must:np --ntasks --ntasks <N>`.

 With the additional flag `--must:stacktrace backward` you can produce an additional stacktrace
 with line number of the error location which allows to pinpoint the error location in your code.